 slow travel

-There’s probably 100,000 people “going around Australia” at any time.
-There’s blokes in their 90s and there’s people travelling with new born babies.
+There are probably 100,000 people “going around Australia” at any time.
+There are blokes in their 90s, and there are people travelling with newborn babies.
 It seems to be what people do here.
 The roads and caravan parks are filled with overlarge caravans with their own bathrooms and never used ovens and Wicked backpacker vans.

 A few do it on a bike.